outpaddling/LPJS/README.md

 2. Run "make depend" to update Makefile.depend
 3. Run "make install"

 The default install prefix is ../local.
-Clone SPJS,  and dependent apps into sibling directories so that ../local represents a common path to all of them.
+Clone LPJS,  and dependent apps into sibling directories so that ../local represents a common path to all of them.